nice-digital/nice-design-system/foundations/typography.md

 - follow the [bullet points guide lines](https://www.nice.org.uk/corporate/ecd1/chapter/punctuation-and-bullet-points#bullet-points){:target="_blank"} on the NICE style guide
 - use unordered or ordered lists appropriately to semantically define content
+- list items start with a lowercase letter and have no full stop at the end

 ### Default lists